F-Droid: History

 In March 2016, F-Droid partnered with the Guardian Project and CopperheadOS with the goal of creating, "a solution that can be verifiably trusted from the operating system, through the network and network services, all the way up to the app stores and apps themselves".
 Follow-on project GrapheneOS does not include F-Droid, and is developing their own app distribution method for "higher robustness and security".

 On 16 July 2019, the project published a "Public Statement on Neutrality of Free Software".
 This statement was issued to address the project's failure to prevent "oppression or harassment ... at its communication channels, including its forum", controversy surrounding alt-tech social media website Gab, and to explain how Fediverse client Tusky blocking access to it, while client Fedilab allowed its users to choose, was consistent with their principles.
 Action was considered against several applications, including Purism's Librem One, to exclude them for allowing access to sites such as Gab or spinster.xyz.

 According to Ankush Das writing for ItsFoss.com in 2021, F-Droid is known for hosting open-source apps such as Element or Tusky (later reinstated) that have been removed from Google Play Store.

+On 24 February 2026, an open letter was created on the F-Droid website in response to an announcement by Google stating their intent to require all apps to be "registered by verified developers in order to be installed on certified Android devices" by September 2026.
+Alongside this, a banner providing notice and linking to Keep Android Open was instated across the entire website around the same time.

+On 24 September 2026, F-Droid announced F-Droid 2.0 its largest Android app update in 10 years.The app was completely redesigned and written in Kotlin.
+Category section has been significantly expanded with more filtering options available.
+F-Droid 2.0 uses unified installer with a pre-approved API.
+This makes app installation on par with Google Play installation.